 Opioid addiction treatment

 Methadone maintenance treatment is one of the options used by trusted rehabs for addiction treatment for opioid addiction treatment.
 In this treatment program, methadone is prescribed for long-term as an alternative to the opioid on which the patient has been dependent for long.
 Methadone itself is a long-acting opioid that addresses the treatment of opioid addiction.

 However, methadone itself can be addictive, according to axisresidentialtreatment.com.
 Because methadone is a synthetic opioid drug, withdrawal symptoms may mimic symptoms similar to heroine withdrawal.
 Withdrawal symptoms will continue to occur when the individual stops drug intake when entering detox treatment as the first route to recovery, or if they no longer have their choice of drug.
 Symptoms may include sore muscles, chills, fatigue and cramping.
-Luckily, treatment and rehab centers can help methadone addicts to break free from the powerful disease.
+Luckily, treatment and resurgence drug rehab centers can help methadone addicts to break free from the powerful disease.

 Another option is buprenorphine treatment.
 This option, unlike methadone, does not require patients to undergo a specific program.
 There are long waiting lists for methadone programs in most cases, so addicted people may not always be able to benefit from them when it matters the most.
 But buprenorphine treatment requires visits to the doctor’s office, so it is a more convenient treatment option overall to overcome opioid drug addiction.
 Not only it can suppress symptoms of opioid withdrawal, but also reduce cravings for the drug.